Enfamil and Necrotizing Enterocolitis: Causation, Evidence, and Regulatory Oversight

 Frequently Asked Questions

-What is necrotizing enterocolitis (NEC)?
+What is necrotizing enterocolitis (NEC) and how is it diagnosed?

 Does submitting information create an attorney-client relationship?